 4. Do NOT switch accommodations every night

 Switching where you are staying every night on a trip, can be draining.
 To unpack and repack everyday gets old very quickly.
 While traveling, we try to spend at least 2 nights in several places, even if we are moving frequently.
 Can you leave early the next morning for your next destination so you can stay in the same place two nights?
 The less moving around you do, the more relaxing the trip will be.

-A great way to maximize what you see while not moving is going on a river cruise.
-We highly recommend the Avalon European River cruise we did in November 2018.
+A great way to maximize what you see while not moving is going on a Avalon European River Cruise (not a large cruise ship, less than 100 passengers).
+We highly recommend the Danube river cruise we did in November 2018.
 Everyday we woke up in a new destination without changing accommodations and it was one of the most relaxing Europe trips we have had (Coming soon…Why you should go on a European River Cruise).